emdarcher/LongShot_code-redo/README.md

 the 2013 robot of FIRST team 4159.

-//the robot is divided into many sections
-//the motors, the pistons, shooters,etc..
+the robot is divided into many section;s the motors, the pistons, shooters,etc..